ForgottenGlory/MOISE/README.md

 4. In Steam, set Morrowind to update only when opened.
 (Right-click > Properties… > Updates > Automatic updates > Only update this game when I launch it)
 5. Run the Morrowind Launcher to create any INI or registry entries the game needs.
 Immediately exit after this.
 The INIs will be overwritten by the ones included in the Wabbajack installer.

+Make sure you have installed the English version of the game, other languages will cause Wabbajack to throw an error while verifying the game's files match what it is expecting.

 ## INSTALLATION SETUP
 1. Download the latest version of [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).
 Do not run anything until instructed to do so.
 2. Create a new folder in the root of the drive where you want Wabbajack to be installed.
 (C:\ will be used as an example, but it can be placed in any drive.)
 Name this folder “Wabbajack”.
 Important: Wabbajack must be placed in a separate folder from where the installation will occur.